znsio/specmatic-order-bff-java/README.md

 1. Spring boot
 2. Specmatic
 3. Specmatic Beta extension (for mocking Kafka)
-4. Karate

 ## Run Tests

-This will start the specmatic stub server for domain api and kafka mock using the information in specmatic.yaml and run contract tests using Specmatic and API Tests using karate.
+This will start the specmatic stub server for domain api and kafka mock using the information in specmatic.yaml and run contract tests using Specmatic.
 ```shell
 ./gradlew test
 ```